March Madness predictions for local businesses

 PRO TIP: Use the NCAA tournament as an opportunity to get closer to some of your best customers.
 Offer a special discount to repeat customers who come in for a drink or dine during the game.

 Did you enjoy “March Madness predictions for local businesses”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: